IT Band Symptoms and Treatment

 Next time you tell someone you work in IT, you know what that means. :)

-Fortunately, IT band pain can be cured by relieving the stress in the muscles surrounding the tendon.
+Fortunately, IT band pain can be cured by relieving the stress in the muscles surrounding the tendon by attempting a few IT band stretches.
 There are several non-invasive methods to mitigate pain in your legs; one of them being physical therapy and rehab.
 Firstly, you need to moderate your exercise regime so as to reduce the load on your IT band.
 Because IT band pain usually occurs as a result of poor bio-mechanics, it helps that you learn the right posture and structural techniques when training or remaining stationery for long periods.

-The right physiotherapy treatment will help reduce inflammation of the affected part, normalize your joint range of motion and improve agility.
+The right physiotherapy exercises involving IT band stretches will help reduce inflammation of the affected part, normalize your joint range of motion and improve agility.
 A few simple rehabilitation exercises will help reduce pain and rejuvenate your muscles around the tendon.
-You can practice physical therapy from the comfort of your home by accessing a few self-help tutorials.
+You can practice physiotherapy exercises from the comfort of your home by accessing a few self-help tutorials.

 Phyxable provides a great do-it-yourself app that you can download on your mobile device and start your therapy.
-The application has various tutorials to address IT band pain based on the level of pain you are experiencing.
+The application has various tutorials to address IT band syndrome based on the level of pain you are experiencing.
+There are IT band syndrome exercises that you can follow to systematically heal the pain.
 With its medically sound, cost-effective therapy sessions and an elaborate to-do guide, you have no reason to stop continuing your fun exercise regimen indefinitely.